axibase/atsd/installation/aws-emr-s3.md

   Total Size: 555.1 KiB
 ```

-The `atsd-hbase.$REVISION.jar` should be stored in a directory identified by the `hbase.dynamic.jars.dir` setting in HBase.
+The `atsd-hbase.$REVISION.jar` must be stored in a directory identified by the `hbase.dynamic.jars.dir` setting in HBase.
 By default this directory resolves to `hbase.rootdir/lib`.

 > When uploading the jar file to `hbase.rootdir/lib` directory, the revision is removed to avoid changing `coprocessor.jar` setting in ATSD when the jar file is replaced.